AmpersandJS/amp/modules/sorted-insert/doc.md

-Inserts an item onto an already sorted array in a way that leaves the array sorted and returns the index at which it was inserted.
+Inserts an item onto an already sorted array (or array-like object) in a way that leaves the array sorted and returns the index at which the new item was inserted.

 Uses a binary search using the new item and the items in the array to determine where to put the new item.